 It is the responsibility of the Student Hire Representative to confirm and verify that the SGNA student is a continuing student.

-Student Hire eForms submitted in the HR/Payroll System for graduate students with the exception of the SGNA (Grad Student – No Assistantship) job code will automatically workflow to the Graduate School for approval before flowing to HR Operations for final authorization.
+Student Hire eForms submitted in the HR/Payroll System for graduate students with the exception of the SGNA (Grad Student – No Assistantship) job code will automatically workflow to the Graduate School for approval.
 Any subsequent changes to the graduate student job will follow the same workflow.

 For more information about hiring graduate students visit the Graduate School website on Assistantships.

 Supervisors may request to pay a student employee out of their grant or sponsored project account; this is prevalent in academic units when a Principal Investigator (PI) wants to hire a student to assist with their research.

 If you identify a grant or sponsored project to fund any portion of a student hire, the Student Hire eForm will automatically workflow to the Office of Grants and Funds Management.

 - Grants and Funds Management will review the Student Hire eForm and answer the following